 AVCOG SBA Microloan Program – Offering microloans for small businesses in Androscoggin, Franklin, and Oxford Counties.
 Up to $10,000 for 3 years at 3% interest rate.
 Funds can be used for working capital, equipment, or refinancing existing debt (not for real estate purchase).

 Bangor Cultural Assistance Covid-19 Relief Grants – The Bangor City Council and Commission on Cultural Development is offering emergency grant funds to arts and culture institutions impacted.
 Funds are intended for operational support.
 Maximum of $1,000.
-The deadline is July 31, stay tuned for more info on any additional support.
+The deadline for this program has passed, but stay tuned for more info on any additional support.

 CEI’s Wicked Reboot Loan – Coastal Enterprises is offering a special loan product using SBA microloan funds supported by the CARES Act to help businesses across Maine gain access to the capital they need to rebuild from the devastating impact of COVID.